Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 A. When an Asset is Sold

-When a business sells a depreciated asset, the gain or loss is recorded based on the sale price compared to the book value.
+When a business sells a depreciated asset, the gain or loss is calculated by comparing the sale price to the asset’s book value.

 Example: